kubermatic-labs/gman/README.md

 # gman

-*gman links all Gsuite accounts with the matching user-list storage in form of a YAML.
+*gman links all GSuite accounts with the matching user-list storage in form of a YAML.
 It is based on the [Aquayman](https://github.com/kubermatic-labs/aquayman) tool.*

 **Features:**